IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 6 DHIS2 platforms that are not aligned, and are struggling to maintain metadata.

+### 2.6.1 Implementation

 > **Solution Option:** [Federated Facility Registry](#322-federated-facility-registry)

+There can be a central federated facility registry that can pull data from the DHIS2 platforms and integrate it.
+Once the data has been aligned, it can then be used to update the source systems based on internal policies.

 ## 2.7 Federated Data Collection